tkelman/CpuId.jl/README.md

 ## Installation and Usage

-*CpuId* is not yet a registered package.
-Clone the repository from the REPL:
+*CpuId* is a registered Julia package; Clone the repository from the REPL:

+    Julia> Pkg.add("CpuId")

+Or, if you're keen to get some intermediate updates, clone from GitHub master
+branch:

     Julia> Pkg.clone("https://github.com/m-j-w/CpuId.jl")